indamutsa/advanced-query/README.md

 git clone https://github.com/indamutsa/advanced-query.git
 ```

 2. Let us spin a kubernetes cluster using kind.
 Kind is a tool for running local Kubernetes clusters using Docker container “nodes”. kind was primarily designed for testing Kubernetes itself, but may be used for local development or CI.
-Install it in your host machine by following the instructions in the (official documentation)[https://kind.sigs.k8s.io/].
+Install it in your host machine by following the instructions in the [official documentation](https://kind.sigs.k8s.io/).
 Once installed, run the following commands to create a cluster.

 ```bash
 # Create a kind cluster